Our Premium and Ultimate plans guarantee up to 90+ points score increase or your money back.

 This answer choice is grammatically incorrect.[[snippet]]

-While this answer choice corrects the original Split Construction mistake, it is gramatically incorrect.
-The pluralsubject police does not agree with the singularverb employs.
+While this answer choice corrects the original mistake, it creates a Subject Verb agreement mistake: the singular subject John does not agree with the plural verb mean.

 This answer choice repeats the original Split Construction mistake.[[snippet]]

 In addition, this answer choice changes the meaning of the sentence by omitting the word sometimes.